CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> local-as prepend

-Configures BGP to prepend the configured local AS to updates.
+Configures BGP to prepend the configured local AS to updates for the peer group.

 The default setting is `off`.